HuyTon/nodejs-hotels-data-merge/README.md

 # nodejs-hotels-data-merge

-Develop a Node.js application that work as a web server.
-It should focused on data cleaning and selection, adhering to predefined rules aimed at ensuring optimal data quality and sanitation post-merger.
+A Node.js application that works as a web server will focus on data cleaning and selection, adhering to predefined rules aimed at ensuring optimal data quality and sanitation post-merger.

 ### Features